balena-io-experimental/music-player-device/README.md

 # Music Player

-This project is a [Resin.io][resin]-supercharged project for playing a playlist on Resin-supported devices, each of which are synchronised to each other.
+This project is a [Resin.io][resin]-supercharged project for playing a playlist on Resin-supported devices, *synchronised* to one another.

 The project currently uses [Grooveshark][grooveshark] to stream music specified in a separate [frontend application][frontend-code].